RolandWukovits/AC-Powerwall/README.md

 - 1 Mixed metered/timer mode (M1/T1)
 - 4 manual modes (3 for chargers, 1 for discharge)
 - 4 setting modes (limits, parameters, timers, clock)
+- Battery logic to be customized.
+You will have to enter your particular voltage curve of your battery.
+SOC can be calculated with enough precision even for LIFEPO chemistry but requires some effort :) You would still have to use a Coulomb-meter for monitoring, but you can reset it from information you get from the controller.